Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Approximation of the point-to-point partition function

 Before we move on to the next section, we state and prove the analogous result of Lemma~\ref{lem_hypcont_p2l}(i) for the point-to-point partition function:

 \begin{corollary}[Hypercontractivity] Let $x\in \mathbb{R}^2$ and $r>0$ be arbitrary.
-For every $\widehat{\beta}<1$ there exists a $\delta=\delta(\widehat{\beta})>0$ and $C>0$ such that \begin{enumerate}[label=(\roman*)] \item $ \sup_{N\in \mathbb{N}}\sup_{z\in \sqrt{N}B(x,r)} \dE[ Z_{\beta_N}(0,0\mid N,z)^{2+\delta} ]\leq C, $ \item $ \sup_{N\in \mathbb{N}}\sup_{z\in \sqrt{N}B(x,r)} \dE[ \ptp_{\beta_N}(0,0\mid N,z)^{2+\delta} ]\leq C. $ \end{enumerate} \end{corollary}
+For every $\widehat{\beta}<1$ there exists a $\delta=\delta(\widehat{\beta})>0$ and $C>0$ such that \begin{enumerate}[label=(\roman*)] \item $ \sup_{N\in \mathbb{N}}\sup_{z\in \sqrt{N}B(x,r)} \dE[ Z_{\beta_N,N}(0,0\mid N,z)^{2+\delta} ]\leq C, $ \item $ \sup_{N\in \mathbb{N}}\sup_{z\in \sqrt{N}B(x,r)} \dE[ \ptp_{\beta_N,N}(0,0\mid N,z)^{2+\delta} ]\leq C. $ \end{enumerate} \end{corollary}

 \begin{proof} Let $x\in \mathbb{R}^2$ and $r>0$.
-First, we prove statement (i) for the point-to-point partition function $Z_{\beta_N}(0,0\mid N,z)$ ignoring the endpoint-disorder.
-From the proof of Proposition~\ref{prop_fact_part_func}(ii) and Lemma~\ref{lem_hypcont_p2l}, we know that $\sup_{z\in \sqrt{N}B(x,r)}\dE[ Z_{\beta_N}(0,0\mid N,z)^{2} ]$ is uniformly bounded in $N$.
+First, we prove statement (i) for the point-to-point partition function $Z_{\beta_N,N}(0,0\mid N,z)$, ignoring the endpoint-disorder.
+From the proof of Proposition~\ref{prop_fact_part_func} and Lemma~\ref{lem_hypcont_p2l}, we know that $\sup_{z\in \sqrt{N}B(x,r)}\dE[ Z_{\beta_N,N}(0,0\mid N,z)^{2} ]$ is uniformly bounded in $N$.
 Moreover, the point-to-point partition function still has the form of a multi-linear polynomial.
 In order to lift the boundedness to the $(2+\delta)$-moment for $\delta>0$ sufficiently small, we apply the hypercontractivity property, see for example Appendix B in \cite{CSZ_KPZ}.
 It is easy to check that the necessary conditions are still satisfied.
 Thus, we may estimate the $p$-th moment, $p\geq 2$, by

-Here, $c_{p}$ is a constant which only depends on $p$ and the law of the noise $(\eta^{(N)})$.
+Here, $c_{p}$ is a constant which only depends on $p$ and the law of the noise $\eta^{(N)}$.
 In \cite[Theorem B.1]{CSZ_KPZ} it was additionally shown that $\lim_{p\downarrow 2}c_p=1$.
-Hence, when choosing $p\geq 2$ sufficiently small, we can absorb the constant into $\widehat{\beta}$ which yields the statement in (i).\\
+In order to show that the sum is uniformly bounded in $N$, we split it into the two (by now well known) parts:

+due to orthogonality.
+The second term on the r.h.s. can be upper bounded using \eqref{eq_hatZ_k_upperbound} and Lemma~\ref{lem_exp_decay_hatZ_k}